lewism77/gitrush/README.md

 - Initial release
 - Added commit hash on status bar and click to copy full hash
 - Added git push button on status bar

+## Upcoming

+- Configurable force flag on push (in bright red)
+- Commit all changes with amend button
+- Commit list panel

 **Enjoy!**